 The next important security attribute of a new system will be a supportive forecasting feature called CATC.
 This alerts air traffic controllers about potential conflicting situations that may arise due their instructions.
 For instance, this function eliminates the possibility that a line-up and landing clearance is issued for the same runway at the same time, because the system will signalize the likelihood of a safety incident.
 With the continuous reorganization of air traffic, this feature will be especially useful, because during peak periods, it is a great challenge for tower controllers to schedule incoming and outgoing flights in a way that optimizes runway utilization while ensuring maximum safety.
 Last but not least, proper planning of the ground movement of aircrafts also reduces greenhouse gas emissions, because engines run on the ground for less time.

 In October 2020, HungaroControl issued a public tender for the procurement and installation of the video system, the integrated A-SMGCS and the simulator.
-The contract was signed with the cooperating partners in October this year.
+In October 2021, the contract was signed with the Norwegian Indra Navia, which is a leading digital transformation consultancy company in transport industry.
 According to the implementation schedule, consultation with the manufacturers will take place by February 2022, after which the installation and testing of the various systems and the commissioning of the simulator will begin.
 The goal is for the controllers to manage the traffic of the Budapest International Airport from the Remote Tower located at the headquarters by the end of 2023, but not later than the beginning of 2024.